 Sorry this happened, BUT you handled it perfect and have the right attitude to make it a valuable lesson.
 Every good pitcher gets cocky and the "god or goddess" mentality at some point.
 If they say they don't, they're lying.
 Hope it drives her to dig deep!!

 Good life experience.

 Don't look back.
 Something might be gaining on you. - Satchel Paige

-“It’s what you learn after you know it all that counts." -- Atributed to John Wooden by Mike Candrea
+“It is what we learn after we know it all that really counts” - John Wooden